btcven/locha/documentation/en/draft_modulators.md

 #### 2.5.2.4 Phase Shift Keying (PSK)

 This is a modulation characterized by how the phase of the carrier wave varies directly proportional to the modulated signal.
-The phase modulation is not commonly used due it requieres more complex reception equipment and it also presents ambiguity problems to determine if a signal has a phase of 0º or 180º.
+The phase modulation is not commonly used due it requires more complex reception equipment and it also presents ambiguity problems to determine if a signal has a phase of 0º or 180º.

 # Chapter 3 Filters